ajwills72/about-ajwills72/publications.md

 Bryant, C.M., Jones, G.J.F., & Wills, A.J.
 (2004).
 [Integration of psychological models in the design of artificial creatures](pu112.md). _Proceedings of the AISB 2004 symposium on Emotion, Cognition and Affective Computing_ (pp. 9-20).
 Published: 29 March 2004.

 Milton, F., & Wills, A.J.
 (2004).
-[The influence of stimulus properties on category construction](pu011.md). _Journal of Experimental Psychology: Learning, Memory and Cognition, 30,_ 407-415.
+[The influence of stimulus properties on category construction](pu111.md). _Journal of Experimental Psychology: Learning, Memory and Cognition, 30,_ 407-415.
 Published: 1 March 2004.

 Wills, A.J., Suret, M.B., & McLaren, I.P.L.
 (2004).
-[The role of category structure in determining the effects of stimulus preexposure on categorization accuracy](pu010.md). _Quarterly Journal of Experimental Psychology, 57B,_ 79-88.
+[The role of category structure in determining the effects of stimulus preexposure on categorization accuracy](pu110.md). _Quarterly Journal of Experimental Psychology, 57B,_ 79-88.
 Published: 1 January 2004.

 Goto, K., Wills, A.J., & Lea, S.E.G.
 (2004).
-Global-feature classification can be acquired more rapidly than local-feature classification in both humans and pigeons.
-Animal Cognition, 7, 109-113.
-Published online: 11 October 2003.
+[Global-feature classification can be acquired more rapidly than local-feature classification in both humans and pigeons](pu109.md). _Animal Cognition, 7_, 109-113.

 Lochmann, T., & Wills, A.J.
 (2003).
 [Predictive history in an allergy prediction task](pu108.md).
 In F. Schmalhofer, R.M.
 Young, & G. Katz (Eds.). _Proceedings of EuroCogSci 03: The European Cognitive Science Conference_ (pp. 217-222).
 Mahwah, NJ: Lawrence Erlbaum Associates.